/* Scenario metadata

 The MFD is doing a lot of work.
 It is a lot of screen management on a tired scan.

 <<goto "AfterBrief">>You drop your eyes to the iPad on the kneeboard.
 The plate is already there from earlier.
-You read the key numbers — localizer frequency, FAF, DA, missed approach — aloud, quietly.
+You read the key numbers aloud, quietly: localizer frequency, FAF, DA, missed approach.
 Your eyes come back up to the SAM.
 You re-brief once more to be sure.
 The iPad is where you've always briefed; the routine is muscle memory.

 <<set $badchoices to $badchoices + 1>>

-<<goto "AfterBrief">>"Connie," you say, "there's a plastic-laminated paper chart in that pocket on the door, the one with the red tab.
-Can you pull it out and hold it up where I can see it?"
+<<goto "AfterBrief">>"Connie," you say, "there's a booklet of approach plates in that pocket on the door.
+Pull it out, find the tab that says <<if $divertedTo is "KBUU">>Burlington<<elseif $divertedTo is "KDPA">>DuPage<<elseif $divertedTo is "KUGN">>Waukegan<<elseif $divertedTo is "KPWK">>Executive<<else>>Rockford<</if>>, and hold it up where I can see it?"

-Connie fishes out the plate.
+Connie finds the page.
 "This one?"

 "That's it.
 Just hold it, right about there.
 Steady."